jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 A text fragment written not just to the future, but about the future.

 The AI had done more than decode text.
 It had resurrected a voice that had been waiting nearly two millennia to be heard.
-Magos' words, preserved by volcanic fire, decoded by machine intelligence, were a lost story of Socrates learning a vital lesson about the world that was remarkably prescient today.
+Magos' words, preserved by volcanic fire, decoded by machine intelligence, were a lost story of Socrates learning a vital lesson that was remarkably prescient today.

 Only fragments have been uncovered thus far, so the author filled in some gaps.
 It proved to be the best foreword the author and reader could ask for.